-We are not talking about large companies, which search for extended ERP systems; for them, Prodio would be too simple (these leads we direct straight to our competitors).
+We are not talking about large companies searching for extended ERP systems; for them, Prodio would be too simple (these leads we direct straight to our competitors).
 We rather mean small manufactures, which don’t have large orders and warehouses and wish to invest in advanced production, inventory and accounting software for their business.

 The common feature of these relations, apart from integration, is simplicity, flexibility and ease of all formalities.
 That’s the appeal.
 In the meantime, you have to remember that the software cannot read your mind (especially if it is an off-the-shelf ERP system), so unless you feed it a lot of data, you practically will have to create everything from scratch.
-Over-customization can result in a lot of time and effort and makes installing the next release costly and difficult.
+Over-customization can result in time and effort and make installing the next release costly and complex.
 It will also limit flexibility and hinder your daily tasks so that you can throw them into the bin.
-It makes more sense to start from something simple, i.e. Prodio, learn step by step and than move onto more sophisticated solutions when the need arises.
+It makes more sense to start from something simple, i.e. Prodio, learn step by step and then move on to more sophisticated solutions when the need arises.

 4) I don’t have my data because it’s in “the cloud”

-Once again, we are not focusing on the big companies, but rather small manufactures, which usually don’t have any data archives, encrypted hard drives and used poorly secured Wifi networks.It is believed that it is a much better solution for those small manufacturers to store all software data at the external server with the encrypted connection, which is simpler, cheaper and more convenient compared to internal infrastructure.
-A little digression: if you plan to escape to a task haven, where extradition laws do not apply, to live a long and happy life, it is estimated that you would need at least 7 million euros.
-Is your data really worth so much to risk its sharing?
+Once again, we are not focusing on the big companies, but rather small manufactures, which usually don’t have any data archives, encrypted hard drives and used poorly secured Wifi networks.It is believed that it is a much better solution for those small manufacturers to store all software data at the external server with an encrypted connection, which is more straightforward, cheaper and more convenient than internal infrastructure.
+A slight digression: if you plan to escape to a task haven, where extradition laws do not apply, to live a long and happy life, it is estimated that you would need at least 7 million euros.
+Is your data worth so much to risk its sharing?

 5) I can’t afford it…

 Is 5% a lot for you?
-If it isn’t, so when you employ 15 people at your production hall, you spend about 30 000 euros per month on their salaries.
-If you increase productivity (better planning and accounting, improved control and fewer deficiencies) just by 5%, you get 1 500 euros per month, minus 197 euros of the software subscription fee, so you are 1303 euros in plus each month which makes for 15 636 euros in a year time.
+If it isn’t, when you employ 15 people at your production hall, you spend about 30 000 euros per month on their salaries.
+On the other hand, if you increase productivity (better planning and accounting, improved control and fewer deficiencies) just by 5%, you get 1 500 euros per month, minus 197 euros of the software subscription fee, so you are 1303 euros in plus each month which makes for 15 636 euros in a year time.
 You are right – you can’t afford to buy Prodio.

-We hope that those 5 lessons were informative and showed you how to smoothly go through Prodio’s software implementation process without unnecessary stress.
+We hope those five lessons were informative and showed you how to smoothly go through Prodio’s software implementation process without unnecessary stress.